A/N- Thanks for all your reviews, I really appreciate each and every one of them

 "No one is," Finn tells us.
 "And do you know why?
 Because you all seem to think that normal-ist is an actual word when it isn't."

 "Maybe Finn's the normal-ist one," Erin says excitedly.

 "Hang on a minute," Ryan says.
 "I'm the only one here with their PhD, so I think that I have ruling here."

 "Go ahead," Lorelai says happily.
 "Who is the most normal one here?
 And don't forget I love you son."

 "Oh yeah butter him up," I say to Lorelai.
 "Oh RyRy remember who loved you and looked after you when you were little."

 "This is so unfair," Emma says from her spot.
 "No one's normal, you're all crazy."

 I sit back in my seat and watch my whole family argue.
 I look at my three girls and I couldn't be more proud of them.
 I look at Rory and I couldn't imagine living my life with anyone else.
 It's hard for me to believe that when I moved to Stars Hollow I had the notion of not letting anyone into my life for the fear of getting hurt, but I'm glad that I met Rory in that record store on that fateful day and that Rory decided to pursue me, because if I never let anyone in then I would have never realized how special each one of these people were.
 They are my family, and I couldn't imagine my life without them.

-If you want to keep up with me and my writing then be sure to like my Facebook author page, there's a link to it on my profile page.
+If you want to keep up with me and my writing then be sure to check out the links on my profile page